 As many of you will know I host a networking group for women who are (or want to be!) self employed.
 The group is called 'Wonderful Women - Minding Our Own Business' and you can read a blog post about one of our meetings here.
-If you are interested in attending our next meeting, see the facebook event here.

 I love to meet, speak to, read about or interview inspiration women.
 We all have things to share, things we can teach people and things we can learn from others.
 Recently I had the absolute pleasure of picking the brains of Michelle Ward.
 Michelle is a life coach for creative people, she helps people figure out how they can live the life they didn't believe possible.
 You really can be what you always wanted to be!

 ReeRee Rockette: What led to you quitting your job?
 How long did the decision take?

 Michelle Ward: Not long - I made the decision before I even started my job!
 Ha!
 See, I came to the realization that I didn't want to pursue musical theater anymore (a 20+ year old dream that lead me to getting my BFA at NYU amongst other things), and that was really tough and scary and painful for me.
 But once I faced it, I couldn't think of embarking on a new career that I wasn't passionate about.
 I wasn't overly optimistic that I could find something I'd love as much as performing, but I also knew I couldn't possibly stay in the job I had then - an Account Manager for a start-up-like company with a verbally abusive boss who made my days a living hell (to put it mildly).